 Roam Transit

-Roam Transit buses connect people to the most popular and iconic places in the National Park, providing an affordable, stress-free alternative to driving, and making it possible to visit much of Banff without a rental car.
+Roam Transit buses connect people to the most popular and iconic places in the National Park, providing an affordable, stress-free alternative to driving and making it possible to visit much of Banff without a rental car.
+You can plan a complete car-free itinerary just using Roam Transit!

 Roam Transit also boasts the most beautiful buses in Canada, if not the world.
 Complementing the renowned natural landscapes, each vehicle is wrapped in imagery by local wildlife photographers featuring animals that ‘roam’ the Bow Valley.
 Hence, the bus service’s name.

-The fleet of hybrid-electric vehicles also protects the valuable mountain environment, both by keeping the air clean and by enabling more people to visit Banff without paving this paradise to put up another parking lot.
+The fleet of hybrid-electric vehicles also protects the valuable mountain environment by keeping the air clean and enabling more people to visit Banff without paving this paradise to put up another parking lot.

 Where Can You ‘Roam’